JavaScript Data Types

 View Answer:

-Interview Response: Number, String, Boolean, BigInt, Null, Undefined, Object, and Symbol are JavaScript's eight fundamental data types.
-Except for the Object data type, all are basic data types.
-We call all other classes "primitive" since their values can only contain one item (a string or a number).
-On the other hand, we use objects to store data sets and more sophisticated things.
+Interview Response: JavaScript has eight fundamental data types: Number, String, Boolean, BigInt, Null, Undefined, Symbol, and Object.
+The first seven are primitive data types, meaning their values can only contain one item (a string or a number), while objects can store data sets and more complex things.

-What operator do you use to find the type of a specific value or argument?
+Which operator is used to determine the type of a particular value or argument?

 View Answer: